headwirecom/peregrine-cms/docs/public/sling12-upgrade/index.md

         $ git checkout develop
         $ mvn clean install -PautoInstallPackage

-5. Open a browser a log into [Peregrine](http://localhost:8080/) as admin / admin.
+5. Open a browser and log into [Peregrine](http://localhost:8080/) as admin / admin.

 ## Restore your site(s)